apenwarr/redo/README.md

 The format of the `.redo` directory is undocumented because it may change at any time.
-If you really need to make a took that pokes around in there, please ask on the mailing list if we can standardize something for you.
+If you really need to make a tool that pokes around in there, please ask on the mailing list if we can standardize something for you.